chrisq21/personal-website/README.md

 ## Chris Queen's Personal Website
-This repository is for my personal website, where I showcase a few projects.
+This repository is for my personal website where I showcase a few projects.

 *Currently under construction 🚧 *